TARDOC 2026: Your Medical Bill in Switzerland

 TARDOC 2026: What It Is

-TARDOC stands for Tarif Ambulatoire Révisé des Médecins.
-It is the revised fee-for-service tariff for outpatient medical care in Switzerland.
-It was originally developed by FMH (physicians) and Curafutura; santésuisse later joined the tariff partnership.
+TARDOC stands for Tarif Ambulatoire Révisé des Médecins — the revised fee-for-service tariff for outpatient medical care in Switzerland.
+It was originally developed by FMH (the physicians' association) and curafutura; santésuisse later joined.
 In parallel, H+ (the hospital association) and the other partners developed outpatient flat rates for standardised treatment packages.
+The work is coordinated by OAAT AG (Organisation ambulante Arzttarife), the joint body set up by service providers and insurers.

-The Federal Council approved the full package in June 2024, on the basis of Article 43 of the Federal Health Insurance Act (KVG / LAMal, SR 832.10).
-Switzerland thus replaces TARMED after more than two decades.
-The approved tariff lists and the up-to-date browser are published at bag.admin.ch and tarifsuisse.ch; for your bill, only the version recognised by your health insurer is authoritative.
+The Federal Council approved the overall package under Article 43 of the Federal Health Insurance Act (KVG / LAMal, SR 832.10) on 30 April 2025 and confirmed a set of additions on 5 November 2025.
+Switzerland thus retired TARMED after roughly two decades.
+The versions live since 1 January 2026 are TARDOC 1.4c and Ambulante Pauschalen 1.1c.
+The approved tariff lists are published at bag.admin.ch; for your bill, only the version recognised by your health insurer is authoritative.

 TARMED vs. TARDOC and Outpatient Flat Rates: Key Differences